CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 #### Kerberos Requirements

-TODO - Lexi doesn't know about this... is it winrm?
+TODO - Kerberos and winrm

 ### Client Requirements

-TODO browsers, os etc.
+We support the latest versions of the following browsers:

-Gateway - Chrome, Firefox or Edge
+* Chrome
-Windows 10?
-We dev on this so do we support it?
-Windows Server 16, 19
+* Edge

-## Installation
+* Firefox

-### HA Nodes
+## Install Application Servers and Load Balancer Server

-#### Install Cortex HA Infrastructure and Services
+### Install Cortex HA Infrastructure and Services

 1. Choose one of the HA node machines and copy the following artefacts to a folder on it (the version numbers may differ).
 By default the scripts use C:\Install as the location, so use this if you want to minimise changes:
    * Cortex Evolution - Innovation 2022-RC.2022.1.2 - Block Packages.zip